htrajan/ht-drawsteel/Classes Single Page/Tactician.md

 You draw your allies' attention to a specific foe-with devastating effect.

 **Effect:** The target is marked by you until the start of your next turn.
-When attacking a marked target, you and each of your allies gain a damage surge `(SURGE)`.
+When attacking a marked target, you and each of your allies gain a damage surge `â¡`.

 **Spend 1 Focus or More Focus:** You focus on understanding the tactics of your foe, countering their strengths and exploiting their weaknesses to enhance your squad.